Smoke-free areas on The Parade, Norwood.

 For further background information, including the Proposal and community consultation process, visit: NPSP website: Community Consultation

-For more information about the restrictions, please contact the Economic Development & Strategic Projects Unit of the City of Norwood Payneham & St Peters Council on 08 8366 4555.
+For more information about the restrictions, please contact the Economic Development & Strategy Unit of the City of Norwood Payneham & St Peters Council on 08 8366 4555.